-If a member of the University community has reason to believe that a student is missing, he or she should immediately notify University Police at (870) 575-8102.
+If a member of the University community has reason to believe that a student is missing, he or she should immediately notify University Police at (870) 575-8102 and visit https://uapb-advocate.symplicity.com/missing person/index.php/pid031776? to fill out the missing student report form.
+If members of the UAPB community believe that a student has been missing for 24 hours, it is critical that they report that information to UAPBPD.
 University Police will generate a missing person report and initiate an investigation.